 To harness the power of God, you must speak its language.

 You must call its name, offer an input file, pray for the changes you want, all in its language.
 Only then shall it grant your wish, and its power to you.

-Why, yes, I am still presenting it as a deity, thanks for noticing.
+Why, yes, I went back to presenting it as a deity, thanks for noticing.